 Transforming a directory into a dataset is done with datalad create --force.
 The -f/--force option enforces dataset creation in non-empty directories.
-Consider applying procedures (page 131) with -c creation to apply configurations that suit your use case.
+Consider applying procedures (page 131) with -c creation in consider apply configurations that suit your use case.